w3c/web-advertising/admetrics.md

 No other information would be passed between the metrics and browser provider managed instance validation servers, ensuring the user cannot be tracked.

 ## Prior Art
 *   John Wilander has proposed, and Apple's Safari and Mozilla's Firefox browsers have implemented, or are in the process of implementing, sophisticated controls over tracking cookies. "[Intelligent Tracking Prevention 2.2](https://webkit.org/blog/8828/intelligent-tracking-prevention-2-2/)"
+*   Mike West has proposed that embedded resources should have to explicitly declare cross-origin cookies. "[Incrementally Better Cookies](https://mikewest.github.io/cookie-incrementalism/draft-west-cookie-incrementalism.html)"
+*